chaituteja/words-app/README.md

 ### Notes

-1. Longer string (8 or plus) may break the app
+1. Long string (8 or plus) may take long time to get the results